antinatura/antinatura.github.io/_pages/uni.md

 **Description:** Develops a critical understanding of software development practices used to create applications for a range of mobile devices.

 **Coursework:** Develop an Android application.
-I created an implementation of a biodynamic calendar in Java. [(Link)](https://github.com/antinatura/CMP309-Biodynamic-Calendar)
+I created an implementation of a biodynamic calendar in Java.
+(Links: [Code](https://github.com/antinatura/CMP309-Biodynamic-Calendar), [Presentation](https://antinatura.github.io/assets/documents/App_presentation.pdf))

 **Grade:** A